carpentries-incubator/machine-learning-responsible-python/_episodes/03-data.md

 - Failure to recognize human annotation work as *interpretive work* that encodes subjective values and judgments, resulting in a conflation of "gold labels" with ground truth.
 - Management and distribution of data, especially as it relates to privacy and risk of exploitation.

-## What data are we training on?

 A 2021 study by [Birhane and colleagues](https://arxiv.org/abs/2110.01963) explored the LAION dataset, a huge dataset scraped from the internet that is often used as a source for training large language and imaging models.

 ![CommonCrawl](../fig/bad_data.png)

-[TODO: add discussion of the paper.]

 ## Machine learning during the pandemic

 When COVID-19 hit Europe in 2020, machine learning researchers around the world turned their focus to building predictive models to help beat the pandemic.
 Despite these efforts, [an inquiry by The Turing Institute](https://www.turing.ac.uk/sites/default/files/2021-06/data-science-and-ai-in-the-age-of-covid_full-report_2.pdf) concluded none of the models made a real difference, and some were potentially harmful.

-A report published in the [MIT Technology Review](https://www.technologyreview.com/2021/07/30/1030329/machine-learning-ai-failed-covid-hospital-diagnosis-pandemic/) summarises the findings of the Turing Institute.

 > ## Exercise
+> Look at this report published in the [MIT Technology Review](https://www.technologyreview.com/2021/07/30/1030329/machine-learning-ai-failed-covid-hospital-diagnosis-pandemic/) that summarises the findings of the Turing Institute.
+>
 > A) What were some of the causes of failure, according to the article in the MIT Technology Review? ("What went wrong?").
->
 > B) What solutions are suggested in the article? ("How to fix it?").
 >
 > > ## Solution